+Horticulture -April 11, 2022

-Horticulture - April 6, 2020 Landscape Design & Construction - April 6, 2020
+Landscape Design & Construction - April 11, 2022

 All exhibits must be removed from the fairgrounds at this time - not before and not after.
 There is no security following the release date to protect any exhibit(s).
-All exhibits not claimed at the announced release date period will cause all premiums, ribbons and cash awards to be forfeited and exhibitor agrees and consents that ownership of animals and any premiums, ribbons, and cash awards shall revert to The Fair.
+All exhibits not claimed at the announced release date period will cause all ribbons and awards to be forfeited and exhibitor agrees and consents that ownership of animals and any ribbons and awards shall revert to The Fair.